VATSALVARSHNEY108/B.O.I.-MARK-2/docs/NEW_FEATURES_GUIDE.md

-# 🎉 VATSAL - New Essential Features Added!
+# 🎉 BOI - New Essential Features Added!

 ## Overview
-We've added **50+ new essential features** to make VATSAL even more powerful and useful for your daily tasks!
+We've added **50+ new essential features** to make BOI even more powerful and useful for your daily tasks!

 ---